geekcomputers/Python/README.md

 master
-#This document helps to understand python in detail.
+#This document helps to understand python in detail.And tells you More Information
 # My Python Examples for everyone
 =======